DamienDoury/encyclopedex/README.md

 *Started March 2013*

-**Description:** search engine containing almost all the data from the last Pokémon game on Nintendo DS.
+**Description:** search engine containing almost all the data from the lastest Pokémon game on Nintendo DS.

 **Innovations:** Invent a simple, intuitive and tiny but complete search system; add tricks with the mouse and the keyboard to use it easily.